-Hopefully you’ve gotten there early on a weekday, and it won’t take too long to go up and take a gander at the splendid view of the city from the second floor.
-If lines are too long, skip the view and cross the bridge (Pont d’Iéna), heading up to the esplanade at the Palais de Chaillot, where you can admire the Iron Lady in all her splendor.
-Or if you really want to climb to the top, book your ticket and a time-slot online beforehand.
+Hopefully you’ve gotten there early on a weekday, and it won’t take too long to go through security and up to the second or top floor to gander at the splendid view of the city.
+Book your ticket and a time-slot online beforehand and you’ll save some time.
+If you’ve not bought an advance ticket and lines are too long, skip the view and cross the bridge (Pont d’Iéna), heading up to the esplanade at the Palais de Chaillot ★, where you can admire the Iron Lady in all her splendor.

 If you haven’t done so already, cross the bridge (Pont d’Iéna) and head up to the Palais de Chaillot and the Place du Trocadéro.
 Hop on the no. 63 bus (direction Gare de Lyon), which will cruise past Les Invalides, and down boulevard St-Germain.
 Get off at the church of St-Germain-des-Prés.